ISISComputingGroup/ibex_developers_manual/NIMA-Trough.md

 ## Running the IOC

 The NIMA Trough IOC is not compatible with versions of the VI that are older than 2019-02-15.
 Ensure you update and VI drivers you have locally from source safe.
 Updated drivers should be available on DEMO.

+## Units for Area

+While by default the area is in cm^2, it can be changed in the NIMA Trough Labview GUI.
+To avoid confusion with units, as we cannot pass this through the interface, the `EGU` field has been intentionally left blank.